sitepoint/nrelate-related-content/readme.txt

 Installing this plugin is as simple as activating it, and you can leave the rest to nrelate.
 Once activated, the nrelate servers will immediately begin analyzing your website content and associating similar articles.
 Of course, we provide an options page so you can fine tune the display.

-There are three ways to display related content;
+There are three ways to display related content:<br>
-1)Automatically display before or after each post.
+1. Automatically display before or after each post.<br>
-2)Use the [nrelate-related] shortcode in your post.
+2. Use the [nrelate-related] shortcode in your post.<br>
-3)Place the nrelate_related() function in your theme files.
+3. Place the nrelate_related() function in your theme files.<br>

 Because all of the processing and analyzing runs on our servers and not yours, nrelate doesn't cause any additional load on your hosting account.